 Species’ traits and drought tolerance

 Species, as a factor in ANOVA, had significant (p<0.05) influence on all traits (wood density, LMA, PLAdry, and πtlp), with more significant pairwise differences for wood density and PLAdry than for LMA and πtlp (Table 2, Fig. S4).
 Drought tolerance also varied across species, overall and in each drought year (Figs. 3, S7).
 Species with overall lowest and highest Rt and Rs were, respectively, Liriodendron tulipifera (mean Rt = 0.66, mean Rs = 1.04) and Fagus grandifolia (mean Rt = 0.99; mean Rs = 1.65).
-These two species–notably the only two diffuse-porous species in our study–differed significantly from one another in Rt and Rs in each drought year (Fig. 3).
+These two species–the only two diffuse-porous species in our study–differed significantly from one another in Rt and Rs in each drought year (Fig. 3).

 Wood density, LMA, and xylem porosity were all poor predictors of drought tolerance (Tables 1, S4-S5).
 Wood density and LMA were never significantly associated with Rt, Rc, or Rs in the single-variable tests and were therefore excluded from the full models.
 Xylem porosity had no significant influence on Rt or Rs in models for all droughts combined (Tables S4, S7).
 In contrast, Rc was significantly higher in diffuse- and semi-ring porous species than in ring-porous species (Table S6, Fig. 3).